 Does MHP work with first-time self-publishers?

 Yes, we do!
 We regularly work with novice self-publishers.
 We know the self-publishing process can seem a bit daunting.
 If you are a first-time publisher you don’t need to worry.
 We take control of the process for you, but the decisions are still yours.
 We’ll use our years of publishing experience to give you the best advice every step of the way, explain to you what needs to be done and when, and keep your book on track from start to finish.
+We also provide encouragement and support when you need it!

 How much will it cost to produce my book?